sh4ka/rustquant/src/content/blog/phase-1-foundations-of-hft-with-rust.md

 By the end of Phase 1, we’ll have a working crate that connects to a real-time feed (e.g. Binance Spot), parses trades or order book events, and logs them with latency and jitter measurements.

-## Blog infrastructure & GitHub setup
+## Blog infrastructure and GitHub setup

 We will document every step of the journey in our blog, hosted at [https://rustquant.dev](https://rustquant.dev).
 To keep the project open and collaborative, we will: